lvgl/lv_binding_micropython/README.md

 lv.indev_drv_register(indev_drv);
 ```

 In this example we import SDL.
 SDL module gives access to display and input device on a unix/linux machine.
-It contains several objects such as SDL.monitor_flush and SDL.monitor_fill, which are wrappers around function pointers and can be registerd to LittlevGL display and input driver.
+It contains several objects such as `SDL.monitor_flush` and `SDL.monitor_fill`, which are wrappers around function pointers and can be registerd as LittlevGL display and input driver.
 Behind the scences these objects implement the buffer protocol to give access to the function pointer bytes.

 ### Adding Micropython Bindings to a project